omerwe/S-PCGC/README.md

 --prodr2-chr baselineLD_v2.0/baselineLD. \
 --out s1_sumstats/pcgc
 ```
-Note that the resulting h^2 estimates are nonsensical (>1) because the sample is very small compared to the number of annotations.
+The resulting h^2 estimates are nonsensical (>1) because the sample is very small compared to the number of annotations.

 <br><br>